frohro/6302view/docs.md

 #### How build instructions are sent

-The build instructions' syntax is `\fB` followed by the list of modules and closing with `\n`.
+The build instructions' syntax is `\fB` followed by the list of modules, then the values of the controls at the time of requesting the build string, and finally closing with `\n`.

 Each module starts with a letter to signify the type, follows with the name, and then with the remaining arguments as they are defined in the routine.
 * `T` for Toggle
 * `B` for Button
 * `S` for Slider